Mobile Servicing System

-The Mobile Servicing System (MSS), is a robotic system on board the International Space Station (ISS).
-Launched to the ISS in 2001, it plays a key role in station assembly and maintenance; it moves equipment and supplies around the station, supports astronauts working in space, and services instruments and other payloads attached to the ISS and is used for external maintenance.
-Astronauts receive specialized training to enable them to perform these functions with the various systems of the MSS.
+The Mobile Servicing System (MSS) is a robotic system on board the International Space Station (ISS).
+Launched to the ISS in 2001, it plays a key role in station assembly and maintenance; it moves equipment and supplies around the station, supports astronauts working in space, services instruments and other payloads attached to the ISS, and is used for external maintenance.
+Astronauts receive specialized training to perform these functions with the various systems of the MSS.

 The MSS is composed of three components: